How to write and style content for Acas.

 If you use 'might', try to explain how it would apply.

-For example, 'You might be able to take an employer to a county court if their reference was misleading or inaccurate' is more useful than 'You might be able to take an employer to a county court'.
+For example, 'You might be able to make a county court claim if your employer's reference was misleading or inaccurate'.
+This is more useful than 'You might be able to make a county court claim'.

 mother or birth parent